 The Teddy Roosevelt Terrier is an energetic breed with seemingly boundless energy.
-Options for exercise could include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
+Options for exercise could include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
 Certain outdoor activities like swimming, hiking, and retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 The sturdy Teddy Roosevelt Terrier is a fearless hunter, yet fun-loving, friendly, and a sensible companion.
-Generally good with other animals and children, this terrier’s intelligence, intuitiveness and “eager to please” mentality make them easy to train.
-Teddy Roosevelt Terriers excel in many events including agility and obedience.
+Generally good with other animals and children, this terrier’s intelligence, intuitiveness, and “eager to please” mentality make them easy to train.
+Teddy Roosevelt Terriers excel in many events, including agility and obedience.
 These events serve as excellent exercise outlets and bonding opportunities between dog and handler.
-Teddies thrive on praise, make excellent house dogs and can be crate trained, but they do not do well in kennels, consistently tied-up, or as outside-only dogs where they are isolated from people.
+Teddies thrive on praise, make excellent house dogs, and can be crate trained, but they do not do well in kennels, consistently tied up, or as outside-only dogs where they are isolated from people.
 Beyond their intelligence, they are unusually intuitive, anxious to please, and determined.

 The Teddy Roosevelt Terrier was developed in the United States from the various small and medium breed dogs that accompanied early American immigrants.
 Most were small hunting and terrier types whose job it was to clear the home and farmsteads of vermin.
 These versatile terriers probably included crosses between the Smooth Fox Terrier, the Manchester Terrier, the Beagle, the Whippet, the Italian Greyhound, and the now extinct White English Terrier.
 Over time, the dogs were selected for their hunting ability and harmonious nature in the home.